OwenOsmera/Moon_Simulation_VR/README.md

 - [Meta Horizon](https://developers.meta.com/horizon/reference/unity/v78/)

-The Meta Horizon website has some great resorces for the player movement on the Oculus headset.
+The Meta Horizon website has some great resources for the player movement on the Oculus headset.
 They will come in handy when getting player movement working correctly.

 #### Project Goal